janLuke/python-reagex/README.rst

     import re
     from reagex import reagex

-    # A sloppy pattern for an italian address (just to show how it works)
+    # A sloppy pattern for an italian address (yeah, pretty bad example)
     pattern = reagex(
         '{_address}, {postcode} {city} {province}',
         # groups starting with "_" are non-capturing